Taoism and death: Immortality

-A very common and major goal of most Taoists is to achieve immortality rather than enter the regular afterlife.
-Reaching this goal is not easy; there are various tasks that must be met during your entire lifetime to be qualified to be immortal.
-The two different categories of requirements for immortality include internal alchemy and external alchemy.
+A widespread and major goal of most Taoists is to achieve immortality rather than enter the regular afterlife.
+Reaching this goal is not easy; various tasks must be met during an entire lifetime to be qualified to be immortal.
+The two different categories of requirements for immortality are internal alchemy and external alchemy.

-External alchemy is mastering special breathing techniques, sexual practices, physical exercises, yoga, attempting to produce an elixir of immortality by consuming purified metals and complex compounds, and to develop medical skills.
-In Taoism one’s soul or energy is considered to be interlocked with the vital energy, which is what nourishes your soul.
+External alchemy is mastering special breathing techniques, sexual practices, yoga, attempting to produce an elixir of immortality by consuming purified metals and complex compounds, and developing medical skills.
+In Taoism, one’s soul or energy is interlocked with the vital energy, which nourishes the soul.
 Ridding the body of impurities can increase this energy.
-Aside from these requirements, you must lead an upright, moral and good-hearted life.
+Aside from these requirements, it would be best to lead an upright, moral and good-hearted life.

-Internal alchemy includes sophisticated visualization, strict dieting, specific sexual exercises and self-control.
-A strict diet was committed to kill demons within the body and to stimulate and maintain energy.
+Internal alchemy includes sophisticated visualization, strict dieting, specific sexual exercises, and self-control.
+A strict diet is needed to kill demons within the body and to stimulate and maintain energy.
 The body is purified by the consumption of refined substances such as jade or gold.
-The many different types of meditation all revolved around the common idea of breathing.
+The many different types of meditation all revolve around the common idea of breathing.
 Much of a Taoist’s time is spent meditating.
 Carl Jung was among those who interpreted internal alchemy in a purely spiritual, rather than physical, sense.